Robotic-assisted surgery with Colorado’s most experienced da Vinci

 Please click here to see how we are working to keep you safe.
 We also now offer convenient

-Boulder Community Health’s Foothills Hospital is the only medical
+Boulder Community Health’s Foothills Hospital was the first medical

-facility in Colorado and the surrounding multi-state region performing
+facility in Colorado and the surrounding multi-state region to perform

 cardiac mitral valve surgery via the da Vinci robotic-assisted system.